w3c/wai-curricula/content/designer/navigation-and-input.md

 Students should be able to:

-* create designs that allow users to turn off existing time limits
+* create designs that allow users to turn off time limits, for example time limits in a form or times for which information is shown
-* create designs that allow users to adjust existing time limits up to at least ten times the original setting
+* create designs that allow users to adjust existing time limits up to at least 10 times the original setting
-* create designs that support extending existing time limits by warning the user at least twenty seconds before the time limit expires
+* create designs that support extending existing time limits by warning the user at least 20 seconds before the time limit expires
 * ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content

 ### Topic: Input Modalities

+#### Learning Outcomes for Topic

 Students should be able to: